Designer Decks

 Variation controls

 The same PowerPointDeckPlan can be reused with several briefs.
-Change the layout strategy and palette style to get a different rhythm without changing slide coordinates or duplicating every slide recipe.
+Change the layout strategy, palette style, and typography style to get a different rhythm without changing slide coordinates or duplicating every slide recipe.
+Small direction motifs can also vary per slide with PowerPointDirectionMotifStyle: Triangles, Chevrons, Dots, Bars, or None.
+Section titles can vary their emphasis with PowerPointTitleAccentStyle: Underline, SideRule, KickerRule, or None.
+Card grids can keep the same content while changing panel treatment with PowerPointCardSurfaceStyle: Elevated, Flat, Hairline, or AccentWash.

 PowerPointDeckPlan plan = CreateReusablePlan();